showyourwork/showyourwork/docs/latex.rst

 Reproducibility paragraph
 -------------------------

-Many scientific journals (e.g., those of AAS) will require the authors to add a paragraph or appendix describing in a few words how
-|showyourwork| operates and how the article can be reproduced.
+To explain to the readers of your article how |showyourwork| operates, how they can reproduce your science, and where to find the data and scripts used, it can be useful to have a brief paragraph or appendix in your manuscript.
+This is also often helpful to meet the reproducibility requirement of scientific journals and make your article self-contained.
+Typically this will also contain the doi of the zenodo repository associated to your article.

 The following is an example from the appendix E of `Renzo et al. 2023
 <https://ui.adsabs.harvard.edu/abs/2023ApJ...942L..32R/abstract>`_